-- To insure the Officers and Directors of Soil and Water Conservation Districts, Councils of the Districts, and State Association Officers to the full acceptance of their responsibilities for leadership. - To strengthen the basic American principle that the function of government is to serve and not to dominate or control. - To seek public assistance for the application of proper land use and resource conservation measures which are in the public interest. - To provide Soil and Water Conservation Districts with facilities and suggestions for making their objectives and democratic methods known. - To seek effective support for Soil and Water Conservation Districts wherever it may be found, in government, industry, labor, commerce, in farm, civic, conservation and other organizations; among educators, the media, the clergy; and in all other segments of American society. - To supply reliable information concerning the purposes and activities of Soil and Water Conservation Districts, Councils, and the State Association to the press, radio, and television; to national and state legislators, local bodies, farm organizations, agricultural leaders, and all other responsible organizations and leaders concerned with these purposes and activities. - To assist all public agencies concerned with the conservation, development, improvement, management and multiple use of renewable natural resources, to render more effective service to the people of this State. - To encourage and assist Districts to assume and carry out appropriate local responsibilities under all existing federal and state authorities. - To expressively reject any and all partisan political affiliations, to intervene in any political campaigns on behalf of or in opposition to any candidate for elections to public office, National, State or Local. - To assist Districts to analyze and gain full public understanding of conservation needs, evaluate current programs and their effectiveness; and develop needed new programs. - To encourage Districts to establish priorities for the use of technical and financial assistance priority areas. - To contribute in the event of the death of a Past President, current Executive Committee Member or current Member of the Board of Directors, a Memorial gift of \$25.00 (twenty-five dollars) to the ISWCDF Endowment Fund. - To encourage each Council to be responsible for paying contest judging expenses according to their own policy of reimbursement.
+- To ensure the Officers and Directors of Soil and Water Conservation Districts, Councils of the Districts, and State Association Officers fully accept their responsibilities for leadership. - To strengthen the basic American principle that the function of government is to serve and not to dominate or control. - To seek public assistance for the application of proper land use and resource conservation measures which are in the public interest. - To provide Soil and Water Conservation Districts with facilities and suggestions for making their objectives and democratic methods known. - To seek effective support for Soil and Water Conservation Districts wherever it may be found, in government, industry, labor, commerce, in farm, civic, conservation and other organizations; among educators, the media, the clergy; and in all other segments of American society. - To supply reliable information concerning the purposes and activities of Soil and Water Conservation Districts, Councils, and the State Association to the press, radio, and television; to national and state legislators, local bodies, farm organizations, agricultural leaders, and all other responsible organizations and leaders concerned with these purposes and activities. - To assist all public agencies concerned with the conservation, development, improvement, management and multiple use of renewable natural resources, to render more effective service to the people of this State. - To encourage and assist Districts to assume and carry out appropriate local responsibilities under all existing federal and state authorities. - To expressively reject any and all partisan political affiliations, to intervene in any political campaigns on behalf of or in opposition to any candidate for elections to public office, National, State or Local. - To assist Districts to analyze and gain full public understanding of conservation needs, evaluate current programs and their effectiveness; and develop needed new programs. - To encourage Districts to establish priorities for the use of technical and financial assistance priority areas. - To contribute in the event of the death of a Past President, current Executive Committee Member or current Member of the Board of Directors, a Memorial gift of \$25.00 (twenty-five dollars) to the ISWCDF Endowment Fund. - To encourage each Council to be responsible for paying contest judging expenses according to their own policy of reimbursement.

-- To consider, as a common practice, asking the immediate Past President to continue for one year as Delegate to NACD. - To cooperate with agencies and organizations that work with people on an equal basis without regard for race, religion, gender, national origin or marital status.
-The Association encourages minority participation on county SWCD Boards and Committees.
+- To cooperate with agencies and organizations that work with people on an equal basis without regard for race, religion, gender, national origin or marital status.
+The Association encourages minority participation on county SWCD Boards and Committees. - AISWCD shall maintain a Resolutions, Policies and Procedures Manual consisting of current and archived resolutions, Association by-laws and current Association Policies and Procedures.
+The manual will be updated each year after the annual meeting of the delegates.

-Revised and approved - July 28, 1986 Revised - January 13, 1989
+Revised and approved - July 28, 1986 Revised - January 13, 1989 Revised - December 2023